NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 ..
 ToDo: Check if all the stuff below including submission works on WSL.
 If so, lose 1 sentence that WSL works as well as a pristine Linux machine, and how to open a terminal in WSL.

+All of the Linux installation instructions work seamlessly on WSL2; to open a WSL shell on Windows, simply launch your installed Linux distribution from the Start menu or use Windows Terminal, then follow the instructions below.
+WSL2 can be easily found in the Microsoft store by searching for the Windows Subsystem for Linux app published by Microsoft Corporation.
+For the Linux distro, we suggest Ubuntu-22.04.

 1. Install micromamba and downgrade to version 1.5.6:

     1.1.
 Install the latest micromamba version: